elienFR/OC_P6_paymybuddy/README.md

 This app uses a MySQL DB.
 Here are some information about how to install this DB.<br>

 1. Download and install MySQL : https://dev.mysql.com/downloads/installer/
-2. Record carefully your username and password to this DB.
+2. Record carefully your RootUsername and password to this DB.
 3. Open a command prompt :
-   1. type in and press ENTER: mysql -u 'yourusername' -p
+   1. type in and press ENTER: mysql -u 'yourRootUsername' -p
    2. write down your password when asked and press ENTER
    3. type in and press ENTER : CREATE DATABASE paymybuddy;
    4. type in and press ENTER : exit